htihle/htihle.github.io/weirdml.md

     <p><em>Maximum accuracy for each run on the Image Patch Shuffling (Easy) task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

 Models must arrange 9 shuffled grayscale image patches (9x9 pixels each) to reconstruct the original 27x27 image.
 All patches are guaranteed to be part of a single, coherent image.

+The original images here are from the fashion MNIST dataset, which is a greyscale dataset of 28x28 images of fashion items, with the items of clothing in the middle against a black background.
+This means that the position of an individual patch can often be inferred from the patch itself, since for example, a patch in the left of the image will tend to contain the left side of the item of clothing etc. This allows you to get a decent score even if you are not combining the information from the different patches in a good way.

 ### Image Patch Shuffling (Hard)
 <div style="text-align: center">